Yonet/Angular-Interview-Questions/router.md

 The RouterModule:

-- defines routes
+- separates our routing concerns from our feature module
-- adds router configuration to the module's imports
+- provides a module to replace or remove when testing our feature module
-- re-exports RouterModule
+- provides a common place for require routing service providers including guards and resolvers
-- adds guard and resolver service providers to the module's providers
+- is not concerned with feature module declarations

 #### When does a lazy loaded module is loaded?